andyatkinson/andyatkinson.github.io/_posts/2021-07-30-postgresql-index-maintenance.md

 In the most extreme cases with an estimated 90% bloat, the resulting rebuilt index was around 10% of the original size.

-## Removing Duplicate, Redundant, and Invalid Indexes
+## PostgreSQL Unused Indexes

-Duplicate indexes are two indexes with different names but covering the same columns in the same order.

-Redundant indexes are two indexes with columns in common, where one index or the other could be used for a query.

-PgHero helped us identify 13 duplicate indexes that could be removed.
-The process we followed was to drop the index on a detached database, analyze the table, compare the query plan and execution time, then perform the work on the primary database when it seemed the query plan would be no different.

-Using a snapshot database was an extra cautionary approach and may be not be necessary when you're very familiar with the queries.

-Invalid indexes are indexes that failed to build properly and these will need to be rebuilt.
-When Indexes are `INVALID` they aren't be used by the query planner.

-Another risk mitigation strategy was to prepare the `CREATE INDEX` statement from the original definition in advance.
-If we needed to restore the Index, we'd at least have the CREATE INDEX statement ready to go.
+This was a presentation I gave internally on the team on Unused Indexes Maintenance in January 2021.

+<iframe class="speakerdeck-iframe" frameborder="0" src="https://speakerdeck.com/player/6644d7dd7380413ea19dce1955f41269" title="PostgreSQL Unused Indexes" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true" style="border: 0px; background-color: rgba(0, 0, 0, 0.1); margin: 0px; padding: 0px; border-radius: 6px; -webkit-background-clip: padding-box; -webkit-box-shadow: rgba(0, 0, 0, 0.2) 0px 5px 40px; box-shadow: rgba(0, 0, 0, 0.2) 0px 5px 40px; width: 560px; height: 314px;" data-ratio="1.78343949044586"></iframe>

+I covered bloat and how we addressed it in a talk given at [PGConf NYC 2021 Conference](/blog/2021/12/06/pgconf-nyc-2021).

 ## Summary of Index Removals

 * Find and removed unnecessary Indexes like unused, duplicate, or overlapping
-* Remove and rebuild invalid indexes
+* Remove and rebuild `INVALID` Indexes
 * Remove index bloat by rebuilding Indexes Concurrently or by using `pg_repack`
-* Adjust Autovacuum settings based on the `UPDATE` rate for a table and run it more frequently for those tables
+* Adjust Autovacuum settings (add resources) for high `UPDATE` tables so that it runs more frequently to keep up

-## PostgreSQL Unused Indexes (Internal lightning-style talk)

-January 2021<br/>
-Unused Indexes

-<iframe class="speakerdeck-iframe" frameborder="0" src="https://speakerdeck.com/player/6644d7dd7380413ea19dce1955f41269" title="PostgreSQL Unused Indexes" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true" style="border: 0px; background-color: rgba(0, 0, 0, 0.1); margin: 0px; padding: 0px; border-radius: 6px; -webkit-background-clip: padding-box; -webkit-box-shadow: rgba(0, 0, 0, 0.2) 0px 5px 40px; box-shadow: rgba(0, 0, 0, 0.2) 0px 5px 40px; width: 560px; height: 314px;" data-ratio="1.78343949044586"></iframe>

-December 2021<br/>
-I covered bloat and how we addressed it in a talk given at [PGConf NYC 2021 Conference](/blog/2021/12/06/pgconf-nyc-2021).
+Thanks! 👋